 In short, Kavanaugh seems to have benefited in most people's eyes by being angry and combative.
-While observers have noted that his anger displays indicate that he is too unstable for sitting on the Supreme Court, others believe he gave compelling testimony.
+While few observers have noted that his anger displays indicate that he is too unstable for sitting on the Supreme Court, many others believe he gave compelling testimony.
 Had Ford acted the way he did, far fewer people would have taken her as seriously as they did Kavanaugh.
 The claims that she is a confused victim would've probably been even stronger.

 Lewis, K. M. (2000).
 When leaders display emotion: How followers respond to negative emotional expression of male and female leaders.
 Journal of Organizational Behavior: The International Journal of Industrial, Occupational and Organizational Psychology and Behavior, 21(2), 221-234.

 Michniewicz, K. S., Bosson, J. K., Lenes, J. G., & Chen, J. I. (2016).
 Gender-atypical mental illness as male gender threat.
 American Journal of Men's Health, 10(4), 306-317.

 Simon, R. W., & Nath, L. E. (2004).
 Gender and emotion in the United States: Do men and women differ in self-reports of feelings and expressive behavior?.
 American Journal of Sociology, 109(5), 1137-1176.